CMake in AimRT

 ON

-Whether to use Protobuf library
+Whether to use the Protobuf library

 AIMRT_USE_LOCAL_PROTOC_COMPILER